Elements classification, Mendeleev’s, Moseley’s and Modern periodic table

 To calculate the atomic number, Element (X) is located in the second period and in group (7A), It is located in period (2), so, its electrons are distributed in two energy levels.
 It is located in group (7A), so, the outermost energy level contains 7 electrons, then the atomic number of element (X) = 2 + 7 = 9.

 To calculate the atomic number, Element (Y) is located in the third period and in zero group, It is located in period (3), so, its electrons are distributed in three energy levels.
-It is located in zero group, so, the outermost energy level contains 8 electrons, then the atomic number of element (Y) = 2 + 8 + 8 = 18.
+It is located in zero group, so, the outermost energy level contains 8 electrons, then the atomic number of the element (Y) = 2 + 8 + 8 = 18.

 In the modern periodic table